 Dubuque is a larger medium-sized city located in the state of Iowa.
 With a population of 57,882 people and 19 constituent neighborhoods, Dubuque is the ninth largest community in Iowa.

-Dubuque is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Dubuque isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dubuque are a mix of both white- and blue-collar jobs.
 Overall, Dubuque is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Dubuque who work in office and administrative support (12.29%), sales jobs (10.93%), and management occupations (8.60%).

 Also of interest is that Dubuque has more people living here who work in computers and math than 95% of the places in the US.